 The Fisher Island Club and Resort in Miami Beach, Florida has an advertised rate or $1,052 per night - with a $160.60 resort fee!
 Making this the most expensive resort fee in the country.
 Congrats Fisher Island Club and Resort!

-3) HOTELS THAT HIDE THEIR RESORT FEE AS A TAX.
+3) HOTELS THAT HIDE THEIR RESORT FEE AS A TAX OR MANDATORY GOVERNMENT CHARGE.
 A RESORT FEE IS NOT A TAX!!!

 4) HOTELS THAT ARE CLEARLY NOT RESORTS CHARGING RESORT FEES

 Example?
 The Super 8 in Las Vegas, the two-star Hotel Pennsylvania in New York City & The Best Western in Orlando all have resort fees.
-These are only a few examples.
+These are a few of many examples.

 5) DETROIT RESORT FEE CITY